confluentinc/ksql/docs-md/concepts/queries/index.md

 Queries enable you to ask questions about materialized views. ksqlDB supports two different kinds of client-issued queries: push and pull.

+- [Pull Queries](pull.md) enable you to look up information at a point in time.
 - [Push Queries](push.md) enable you to subscribe to a result as it changes in real-time.
-- [Pull Queries](pull.md) enable you to look up information at a point in time.
+Push queries also enable you to access other collections, like streams.

 ksqlDB supports both kinds of queries by using SQL over its REST API.
 Combining them enables you to build powerful real-time applications.